As this film acts as a pseudo-prequel to Ultraman Nexus, all spoilers pertaining to it are unmarked. You Have Been Warned!

 - Action Girl: Sara is pretty tough for a scientist and takes on The One twice.

 - Alternate Continuity: In the first place the movie makes no mention of the Ultra Garrison and everyone treats Ultraman and "The One" as the crazy things that they are.
-In Ultraman Zero: The Revenge of Belial it's revealed that the Ultraman Nexus universe, and by extension this film, takes place within a wholly different universe than the rest of the Ultra shows!
+In Ultraman Zero: The Revenge of Belial it's finally confirmed that the Ultraman Nexus universe takes place in a different universe.

 - Darker and Edgier: Keeping in tone with Nexus, this film is a pretty realistic take on the series, meaning it's a bit darker than your standard Ultraman fare.